p4zuu/p4zuu.github.io/_posts/2021-02-16-memory-exploration.md

 close(pwn);
 ```

-The close() call crashes the kernel indeed in trying to execute a bunch of 0x41, but the crash does not actually
+The close() call crashes the kernel indeed in trying to execute a bunch of 0x41.
+But the crash does not actually
-appear in tty_release, but in `tty_ioctl`.
+appear in tty_release as expected, but in `tty_ioctl`.
 So this function seems to be called before tty_release.
 Whatever,
 let's overwrite tty_ioctl.

 # Replacing tty_ioctl frame with a LPE function frame